 Provided that, if the State Government is of the opinion that the inclusion of any matter in the annual report would be prejudicial to the security of the State or to the prevention or detection of any organised crime, the State Government may exclude such matter from being included in such annual report.

-Power of 28.
-The High Court may, with the pre-High Court vious approval of the State Government of make by notification in the Official Gazette, make such rules as it may deem necessary for carrying out the provisions of this Act relating to the functioning of the Special Courts.
+Power of High Court to make rules.
+28. The High Court may, by notification in the Official Gazette, make such rules, as it may deem necessary for carrying out the provisions of this Act relating to the Special Courts.